NEONScience/NEON-Data-Skills/_posts/2014-07-12-1_About-LiDAR-Data-Light-Detection-and-Ranging_Activity1.md

 <iframe width="960" height="720" src="//www.youtube.com/embed/OPgsL79eoBE?rel=0&vq=hd720" frameborder="0" allowfullscreen></iframe>

-##Digging Deeper - The Distribution of Reflected Light Energy in terms of Photons
+##The Distribution of Reflected Light Energy in terms of Photons

 Light energy is a collection of photons.
 As photons that make up light moves towards the ground, they hit objects such as branches on a tree.
 Some of the light reflects off of those objects and returns to the sensor.
 If the object is small, and there are gaps surrounding it that allow light to pass through, some light continues down towards the ground.
 Because some photons reflect off of things like branches but others continue down towards the ground, multiple reflections may be recorded from one pulse of light.